 No, REALLY – as long as you don’t expect to actually drive the full length of each track, that is!
 But you can visit each starting point, and you can easily do it in one day from Copley.

 AND see a lot of other great Outback attractions along the way.

-Just 33 km north of Copley, you’ll find a bush philosopher’s gallery, an unexpected lake and famous bushranger Captain Starlight’s legacy, all wrapped up in the tiny town of Lyndhurst.
+Just 33 km north of Copley, you’ll find a bush philosopher’s gallery, an unexpected lake and famous bushranger Captain Starlight’s legacy.
+They’re all wrapped up in the tiny town of Lyndhurst.

-Drive out onto the Strzelecki Track’s tyre-shredding rock and stone and you’re on the original route Harry Readford – aka Captain Starlight – used to drive 1000 head of stolen cattle from Queensland to Lyndhurst.
+Drive out onto the Strzelecki Track’s tyre-shredding rock and stone ‘road’.
+You’re now on the original route Harry Readford – aka Captain Starlight – used to drive 1000 stolen cattle from Queensland to Lyndhurst.